rfabbri/pd-macambira/externals/zexy/tests/README.txt

-each test is a patch with one (1) inlet and one (1) outlet. a bang is sent to the inlet to start the test. the test has to send "1" to the outlet if the test succeeded. any other result (be it !=1 or no result at all will be considered a failure of the test.
+each test is a patch with one (1) inlet and one (1) outlet. a bang is sent to the inlet to start the test. the test has to send "1" to the outlet if the test succeeded. any other result will be considered a failure of the test. the test MUST return a result, else it will halt the entire testrun. (this is needed to allow objects that do not return in zero-time (signal-objects or other timed objects) to be tested with this framework too)

 example tests of [==]:

-test1:
+GOOD test:
  [inlet]
  |
  [10 10(